martysteer/doozer/ImageBind/README.md

      # Check cmake version. make sure it is verion 3.8 or later
      cmake -version

-     # Create a new folder in the home directory
-     mkdir /app/.packages

      # Clone the decord repository
      git -C /app/.packages clone --recursive https://github.com/dmlc/decord